brandur/sorg/content/fragments/apple-2016.md

 [courage]: /fragments/courage

-[1] As evidenced by the continually delayed "airpods", they're not.
+[1] As evidenced by the continually delayed "AirPods", they're not.